bitrockteam/bitrock-website/src/discover/readme.md

 <blockquote>

-"Bitrock ambition is to help Companies in **designing, developing and sustaining Business Driven Software Infrastructures and Applications,** providing knowledge, experience and unparalleled skills."
+"Bitrock ambition is to help Companies in <em>designing, developing and sustaining Business Driven Software Infrastructures and Applications,</em> providing knowledge, experience and unparalleled skills."

 </blockquote>